PieCrusted/FakeStreamChat/README.md

 # FakeStreamChat
 Creating a basic fake stream chat for my friend group's DnD.
 The idea is to trascribe audio live, and use a combination of rule based systems and LLM generations to create fake twitch comments.

+Also putting a really detailed README since I blanked out on a few past interviews where I could barely recall what I did.

-VERY IMPORTANT NOTE: This is built for intel mac, so yeah... hardware capabilities are on the weaker side.
+VERY IMPORTANT NOTE: This is built for intel mac, so yeah... hardware capabilities and considerations are on the weaker side.

-The project uses OpenAI's Whisper base.en/tiny.en to transcribe audio into text.
+The project uses OpenAI's Whisper base.en/base.en to transcribe audio into text.
 For text generation, uses RWKV RNN based text generator, as well as a rule based system to take keywords and generate fake text out of it.

 Note: The project's basis is to run everything locally so we there shouldn't be any costs to money.
 But because of that, and I have a Intel MacBook Pro, it means the design/libary choices are based around the limited hardware.